Keswick River

 The sky loomed blue and fluffy white all afternoon.

 When we reloaded our boats at Burtt's Corner for the drive home, I recognized the spot where I launched my first canoe, a Coleman tank, on its maiden voyage long ago downriver to the Saint John.
-So I have run its navigable length, as far as I know.
-Perhaps there is someone who has come down the Keswick from even higher upstream in a kayak.
+I have also put in farther upstream on the Keswick, at Haystack Rock Bridge.

 The Keswick River gang in Burtt's Corner.